Load balancing

 # Configure a plan

-In this coming new view, you'll be able to configure a new load balancing plan, or edit an existing one.
+In this view, you can configure a new load balancing plan, or edit an existing one.

 A plan has: